 - Sustainable development in the European Union — online publication

 - Eurostat regional yearbook

-- Regions in the European Union — Nomenclature of territorial units for statistics — NUTS 2016/EU-28
+- Regions in the European Union — Nomenclature of territorial units for statistics — NUTS 2016

 - Consolidated version of Regulation (EC) No 1059/2003 of the European Parliament and of the Council of 26 May 2003 on the establishment of a common classification of territorial units for statistics (NUTS)

-- Regional development and cohesion — proposals for legal texts covering the period 2021-2027
+- Regional development and cohesion — political agreement on legal texts related to cohesion policy covering the period 2021-2027

 - Regulation (EU) 2017/2391 of the European Parliament and of the Council of 12 December 2017 amending Regulation (EC) No 1059/2003 as regards the territorial typologies (Tercet)